CrystalLord/plounge-quoter/doc/quote_params.md

 # Quote Parameters

-ploungequoter has quite a lot of settings for customisation.
+Ploungequoter has quite a lot of settings for customisation.
 The following parameters are supported currently.

 Note, parameter values remove all leading and trailing white space.